Fri. Dec 13th, 2024

 Image showing the word 'Fraud'

-How This Paypal Scam Work
+How Does This Paypal Scam Email Work?

 The Caymay Press Paypal invoice email attempts to make victims pay for service/product never ordered, and also give up their Paypal account, credit card or bank information.
 The scam works these ways;